Atithi Guest House – Unfussy, family-run, friendly, and comfortable, and located within Jaipur’s finest area for facilities.

 - Walking: The backstreets are clean and safe enough for walking.
 Less pleasant is the major thoroughfare, M.I.
 Road, 150m away.

 - Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station to the guesthouse is Sindhi Camp, 450m away (6-minute walk) and attached to the bus station.
+The nearest station to the guesthouse is Sindhi Camp, 500m away and attached to the bus station.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.